-MTH 95L Foundations of Intermediate Algebra, 1Cr.
+MTH 95Q Corequisite for Intermediate Algebra, 1 Cr.
 Focuses on the foundational skills, concepts, and communication needed to be successful in MTH 95 Intermediate Algebra.
 Provides appropriate support in arithmetic, algebra, technology, and study skills in an interactive setting.
-Correquisite: MTH 95.
+Corequisite: MTH 95.

 MTH 98 Quantitative Math, 4 Cr.
-Covers applied number sense, applied algebraic reasoning and modeling, graphical sense, measurement, formula use for basic geometric figures, and statistical reasoning.
+Covers applied number sense, applied algebraic reasoning and modeling, graphical sense, measurement, formula use for basic geometric figures. and statistical reasoning.
 Explores how to appropriately communicate mathematical arguments that are supported by quantitative evidence using words, graphs, numbers, and algebra.
 Prerequisites: placement into IRW 115 or WR 115; placement into MTH 98.
 Audit available.

-MTH 105L Foundations of Math in Society, 1 Cr.
+MTH 1050 Corequisite for Math in Society.
+1 Cr.
 Focuses on the foundational skills, concepts, and communication needed to be successful in MTH 105Z Math in Society.
 Provides appropriate support in arithmetic skills, algebra skills, technology, and study skills in an interactive setting.
 Corequisite: MTH 105Z.

 MTH 105Z Math in Society, 4 Cr.
 Explores present-day applications of mathematics focused on developing numeracy.
-Includes quantitative reasoning and problem-solving strategies, probability and statistics, and financial mathematics; these topics are to be weighted approximately equally.
+Includes quantitative reasoning and problemsolving strategies, probability and statistics, and financial mathematics; these topics are to be weighted approximately equally.
 Emphasizes mathematical literacy and communication, relevant everyday applications, and the appropriate use of current technology.
 Prerequisites: MTH 65 or MTH 98 or equivalent placement.
-Prerequisite/concurrent: WR 121 or WR121Z.
-Audit available.
+Placement into WR 115.
+Audit available